 - 1. The scholarship will automatically be awarded to beginning freshmen with an unweighted cumulative grade point average of 3.5 AND 25 composite ACT score (or 1130 [math + verbal] SAT total). - 2.
 Transfer students from an accredited college or university must have a cumulative grade point average of 3.0 or higher on a 4.0 scale with at least 24 semester hours attempted. - 3.
 Students enrolled with a "Tuition Incentive Program Scholarship" may qualify for each subsequent academic year with a cumulative GPA of 3.0 or higher. - 4.
 Students not receiving a "Tuition Incentive Program Scholarship" as a new student cannot receive the scholarship at a later date. - 5.
-If the "Tuition Incentive Program Scholarship" is cancelled because a 3.0 cumulative GPA is not maintained, it will not be re-instated later.
+If the "Tuition Incentive Program Scholarship" is cancelled because a 3.0 cumulative GPA is not maintained, it will not be re-instated later. - 6.
+The Tuition Incentive Program cannot be administered to Distance Learning courses. - 7.
+Students falling into Tier 2 automatically receive the Tuition Incentive Rate, however, they are not eligible for the Tuition Incentive Program Scholarship.

-Note: The Tuition incentive Program (TIP) and the Tuition Incentive Program Scholarship (TIPS) are different.
+Note: The Tuition Incentive Program (TIP) and the Tuition Incentive Program Scholarship (TIPS) are different.
 TIP is a tuition rate based on county of residence; TIPS is a scholarship based on academic qualifications.
 Students from TIP counties in Tennessee, Illinois, Indiana, Missouri and Ohio are eligible for consideration for the TIP Scholarship.
+All TIP counties are determined by the WKU Board of Regents.